This post lists hundreds of free things to do in NYC.

 - Become a scientist at Belvedere Castle, which houses the Henry Luce Nature Observatory

-- See the dancing animal statues on the famous Delacorte Clock, which plays nursery rhymes every day on the hour and half hour from 8:00 am – 6:00 pm.
+- See the dancing animal statues on the famous Delacorte Clock, which plays nursery rhymes every day for the hour and half hour from 8:00 am – 6:00 pm.

 There are dozens of more activities for kids and families in Central Park, so be sure to read our post things to do in Central Park.